Shinebayr2005/sabled/README.md

-# 🎨 Sabled UI Library Demo Version aa
+# 🎨 Sabled UI Library Demo Version

 A modern React component library designed for practical, accessible, and beautiful user interfaces.
 Built with TailwindCSS and TypeScript, Sabled offers zero-setup APIs for Confirm dialogs and Message notifications, making it easy to create production-ready UIs with minimal configuration.